Looking for a business loan

-On 8th March 2021, the CBIC also notified applicability of the e-invoicing system from 1st April 2021 for businesses with total turnover ranging between Rs.50 crore to Rs.100 crore.
-The government recently extended the e-invoicing applicability to businesses having more than Rs 20 crore turnover w.e.f 1st April 2022.
+The e-Invoicing system was implemented from 1st October 2020 for taxpayers with an aggregate turnover exceeding Rs.500 crore. e-Invoicing was extended to businesses with an aggregate turnover exceeding Rs.100 crore from 1st January 2021.
+On 8th March 2021, the CBIC also notified the applicability of the e-invoicing system from 1st April 2021 for businesses with total turnover ranging between Rs.50 crore to Rs.100 crore.
+Thereafter, the government extended the e-invoicing applicability to businesses having more than Rs 20 crore turnover w.e.f 1st April 2022.
+Later, the system expanded to cover businesses with turnover over Rs.10 crore from 1st October 2022.
+Recently, CBIC extended the e-invoicing for businesses having more than Rs 5 crore turnover w.e.f 1st August 2023.
 Aggregate turnover for e-invoicing will include the turnover of all GSTINs under a single PAN across India.

 This article covers various FAQs on the e-invoicing system under GST.

 Electronic invoicing or e-Invoicing is a system of raising invoices, under which invoices generated by one software can be read by any other software, eliminating the need for any fresh data entry or errors.
 In simpler words, it is an invoice generated using a standardised format, where the electronic data of the invoice can be shared with others, thus ensuring the interoperability of data.

-e-Invoicing is mandatory from 1st October 2020 to all businesses whose aggregate turnover has exceeded the Rs.500 crore limit in any of the previous financial years from 2017-18 to 2019-20.
+e-Invoicing is mandatory from 1st October 2020 for all businesses whose aggregate turnover has exceeded the Rs.500 crore limit in any of the previous financial years from 2017-18 to 2019-20.
 From 1st January 2021, e-invoicing became applicable to businesses exceeding the Rs.100 crore turnover limit in any of the financial years between 2017-18 to 2019-20.

-However, e-invoicing shall not be applicable to the following categories of registered persons, irrespective of the turnover, as notified in the CBIC Notification No.13/2020 – Central Tax:
+However, e-invoicing shall not be applicable to the following categories of registered persons, irrespective of the turnover, as notified in the CBIC Notification No.13/2020 – Central Tax-

-Here are some of the e-Invoicing benefits:
+Here are some of the e-Invoicing benefits-

-To calculate e-invoicing eligibility, the preceding year’s turnover, beginning from FY 2017-18, should be considered.
-Hence, if a business’ turnover exceeds the prescribed limit in a financial year, it would be required to generate e-invoices from the beginning of the next financial year.
-For example, if the threshold turnover was exceeded in FY 2020-21, then e-invoicing will be applicable from 1st April 2021.
+To calculate e-invoicing eligibility, the preceding year's turnover, beginning from FY 2017-18, should be considered.
+Hence, if a business' turnover exceeds the prescribed limit in a financial year, it would be required to generate e-invoices from the beginning of the next financial year.
+For example, if the threshold turnover was exceeded in FY 2022-23, then e-invoicing will be applicable from 1st April 2023.

 The aggregate turnover for e-invoicing is to be calculated as per the definition under Section 2(6) of the Central Goods and Services Tax (CGST) Act.
 For FY 2017-18, the aggregate turnover is to be computed from 1st July 2017 until 31st March 2018.

-e-Invoicing currently applies to:
+e-Invoicing currently applies to-

 No, e-invoicing is not applicable to nil-rated or wholly-exempt supplies as in these cases, only a bill of supply is issued and not a tax invoice.